EnviroDIY/ModularSensors/README.md

 Feel free to open issues about any bugs you find or any sensors you would like to have added.

 If you would like to directly help with the coding development of the library, there are some [tips here](https://envirodiy.github.io/ModularSensors/page_for_developers.html) on how to set up PlatformIO so you can fork the library and test programs while in the library repo.
-Please _take time to familiarize yourself with the [terminology, classes and data structures](https://envirodiy.github.io/ModularSensors/page_library_terminology.html) this library uses_.
+Please *take time to familiarize yourself with the [terminology, classes and data structures](https://envirodiy.github.io/ModularSensors/page_library_terminology.html) this library uses*.
 This library is built to fully take advantage of Objecting Oriented Programing (OOP) approaches and is larger and more complicated than many Arduino libraries.
-There is _extensive_ documentation on our [github pages](https://envirodiy.github.io/ModularSensors/index.html) and an _enormous_ number of comments and debugging printouts in the code itself to help you get going.
+There is doxygen-created documentation on our [github pages](https://envirodiy.github.io/ModularSensors/index.html) and an *enormous* number of comments and debugging printouts in the code itself to help you get going.

 ## License<!--! {#mainpage_license} -->